wushujames/kafka-connector-skeleton/README.md

 3. Run your copycat file-source plugin
     ```
-    $ export CLASSPATH=/path/to/copycat-file/build/libs/copycat-file.jar
+    $ export CLASSPATH=/path/to/connect-file/build/libs/connect-file.jar
-    $ kafka_2.11-0.9.0.0/bin/copycat-standalone.sh copycat-file/copycat-standalone.properties  copycat-file/copycat-file-source.properties
+    $ kafka_2.11-0.9.0.0/bin/copycat-standalone.sh connect-file/copycat-standalone.properties  connect-file/connect-file-source.properties
     ```

-4. Write stuff to test.txt (that is the that this connector will read from, as configured in copycat-file-source.properties)
+4. Write stuff to test.txt (that is the that this connector will read from, as configured in connect-file-source.properties)
     ```
     $ echo `date` >> test.txt
     ```

-5. Read the data out from the kafka topic named 'test' (that is the that this connector will write to, as configured in copycat-file-source.properties)
+5. Read the data out from the kafka topic named 'test' (that is the that this connector will write to, as configured in connect-file-source.properties)
     ```
     $ kafka_2.11-0.9.0.0/bin/kafka-console-consumer.sh  --zookeeper localhost:2181 --topic test
     {"schema":{"type":"string","optional":false},"payload":"Thu Oct 15 23:03:15 PDT 2015"}